lhmet/r-bio.github.io/git-installation.md

 Download it from here: http://git-scm.com/downloads

-## Make sure git is installed, and let's take care of some business
+## Make sure git is installed, and introduce yourself to git

 ### Linux & Mac